anitha697c/RaboBank-repo/README.md

 # Rabobank Customer Statement Processor
 Rabobank receives monthly deliveries of customer statement records.
 This information is delivered in two formats, CSV and XML.
-These records need to be validated.
+These records needs to be validated.

 ## Input
 The format of the file is a simplified format of the MT940 format.
 The format is as follows: